 Interest on NCDs is taxed at your income tax slab rate.
 Hence, investors, particularly those in the highest tax bracket, should consider the post-tax yield on such NCDs.
 For example, the 27-month NCD offers a pre-tax interest rate of 8.85%.
 Post-tax, this is likely to fall to 6.19% for someone who is in the 30% tax bracket.

-Always diversify your portfolio by investing in multiple investment plans and don’t put your hard-earned money in single NCD bond or fixed deposit or in 1 equity mutual fund.
-If you have high-risk appetite and willing to consider all the risks indicated above, you can invest in these NCDs.
+Always diversify your portfolio by investing in multiple investment plans and don’t put your hard-earned money in a single NCD bond or fixed deposit or in 1 equity mutual fund.
+If you have a high-risk appetite and are willing to consider all the risks indicated above, you can invest in these NCDs.
 I would re-iterate again, that these are high risk, hence invest only a small portion in such investment options if you still want to proceed.

 Originally Posted on